Houston Alcohol and Drug Use Statistics

 Health insurance plan

-Whether you work with a rehab facility that is in-network with your health insurance provider
+Choosing a rehab facility in-network with your health insurance provider

 Location (city vs. suburb)